serge-sans-paille/pythran-stories/content/2023-06-02-shrinking-binaries.rst

 ``-flto=full``) gives more optimization space than ``-flto=thin`` which (slightly) trades performance of the generated binary for memory usage of the actual compilation process.
-A trade-off we do not need to make for zlib but it's an other story for big project like Firefox.
+A trade-off we do not need to make for zlib but it's another story for big project like Firefox.

 A Note on Stripping
 -------------------